Katussska/terminal-budget-tracker/README.md

-# Coinshen - Budget Tracking Console Application (!in progress!)
+# Coinshen - Budget Tracking Console Application

 Coinshen is a budget tracking console application developed as a school project.
 The name "Coinshen" is inspired by Caishen, the Chinese god of wealth and prosperity.
 The application helps users manage their expenses, set budget goals,